teaconmc/VoteMe/README.md

   {
     "id": "voteme:general",
     "name": "General",
     "description": "General judgement of the work.
-You can edit this category by loading a datapack and modifying \u0027data/voteme/vote_categories/general.json\u0027.", "vote_lists": [ 1 ]
+The final result is 80% from players and 20% from professional judges.
+You can edit this category by modifying 'data/voteme/vote_categories/general.json'.", "vote_lists": [ 1 ]
   },
   {
     "id": "voteme:professional",
     "name": "Professional",
     "description": "Professional judgement of the work.
-You can edit this category by loading a datapack and modifying \u0027data/voteme/vote_categories/professional.json\u0027.", "vote_lists": [ 2 ]
+The final result is 100% from professional judges.
+One of the highest and one of the lowest will be removed.
+You can edit this category by modifying 'data/voteme/vote_categories/professional.json'.", "vote_lists": [ 2 ]
   }
 ]